Heywood, Middleton and Rochdale children's physiotherapy

 - Callaghan House, Heywood

-- Nye Bevan Health Centre (joint physiotherapy podiatry clinic)
+- Nye Bevan Health Centre, Rochdale (joint physiotherapy and podiatry clinic)

 - The Chartered Society of Physiotherapists